cdklabs/cdk-ssm-documents/API.md

 Document info containing document type and document path.

-Can be of type LocalCommandStepDocument or SsmCommandStepDocument
+Can be of type LocalRunDocument or SsmRunDocument.

 ---